Using too many hand gestures, fidgeting, and bad posture can cause you to miss out on your dream job.

-First impressions are valuable — and what you do with your hands may count as much as what comes out of your mouth.
+First impressions are valuable; What you do with your hands may count as much as what comes out of your mouth.

-Half of hiring managers said they know within the first five minutes whether you’re a good fit for the job, and 90 percent said they know within 15 minutes.
+Half of hiring managers said they know within the first five minutes whether you’re a good fit for the job.
+90 percent said they know within 15 minutes.
 While lack of smiles and eye contact ranked high, here are the worst hand-related mistakes they mentioned…

 - Playing with something on the table — 33 percent

 - Crossing their arms over their chest — 26 percent